etsangsplk/splunk-jupyter/README.md

 ## Querying Splunk from a Jupyter Notebook
 It's really simple, all you need to do is install Splunk's SDK in your Jupyter instance, and then import it from a Notepad to connect to Splunk.
 Of course, your Jupyter server must be able to reach your Splunk instance, and you'll need Splunk login credentials.

-You can install the Splunk's SDK using pip:
+You can install Splunk's SDK using pip:
 ```shell
 pip install splunk-sdk
 ```